IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/examples/how-to-create-ivi-service.md

 package com.tomtom.ivi.example.service.account

 import com.tomtom.ivi.api.framework.iviservice.IviServiceHostContext
-// The factory interface to build a service host. import com.tomtom.ivi.api.framework.iviservice.IviServiceHostBuilder
-// The simple implementation of a service host. import com.tomtom.ivi.api.framework.iviservice.SimpleIviServiceHost
+// The simple implementation of a service host builder. import com.tomtom.ivi.api.framework.iviservice.SimpleIviServiceHostBuilder

-class AccountServiceHostBuilder : IviServiceHostBuilder() {
+// `ServiceHostBuilder` suffix is mandatory. class AccountServiceHostBuilder : SimpleIviServiceHostBuilder() {

-    override fun build(iviServiceHostContext: IviServiceHostContext) =
+   override fun createIviServices(iviServiceHostContext: IviServiceHostContext) =
-        SimpleIviServiceHost(
-            // Pass the service host context to the service host. iviServiceHostContext,
-            // Pass the service interface implementation to run in the host. setOf(
+       // Return the service interface implementation to run in the host. listOf(StockAccountService(iviServiceHostContext))
-                StockAccountService(iviServiceHostContext)
-            )
-        )

-    // The factory implementation must at least contain the empty companion object, which will be
+    // The builder implementation must at least contain the empty companion object, which will be
     // extended by the IVI service framework.
     // Kotlin does not allow extending the companion object if it has not been declared. companion object